nutsam/taboola-campaign-agent/README.md

 - **Campaign Optimization**: Get data-driven suggestions for campaign settings based on historical Taboola data
 - **Cross-Platform Migration**: Transfer campaigns from Facebook and Twitter to Taboola with automated field mapping
-- **Conversational AI**: Natural language interaction powered by OpenAI GPT-4o-mini
+- **File Processing**: Upload and process campaign data from CSV, JSON, and Excel files with automatic validation
-- **Multi-Interface Support**: Both command-line and web-based interfaces
+- **Conversational AI**: Natural language interaction powered by OpenAI
 - **Real-Time Validation**: Immediate feedback on URLs, budgets, CPA values, and platform data

 ## Quick Start